jython/devguide/index.rst

     * :doc:`grammar_jy`
     * :doc:`compiler_jy`
 * Tool support
-    * Various tools with configuration files as found in the `Misc directory`_
     * Information about editors and their configurations can be found in the `wiki <https://wiki.python.org/moin/PythonEditors>`_